Privacy & Terms

-Gyroscope is powered by the services you connect to it.
+Gyroscope tracks some basic stats like steps and sleep, but it is mostly powered by the other services and devices you connect to it.
 We have many integrations and are constantly adding more.
-The more services you connect, the more data we can have about you and the better your profile page will be.
+The more services you connect, the more data we can have about you and the more useful your dashboard will be.

 Each type of account has different content and various amounts of personally-identifiable information, so you may be comfortable with connecting some and not others.
 For example, you might be comfortable connecting your public photos from Instagram, but not the locations you've been to on Foursquare.

 We use our access to your accounts only to load the information we need, never to write or modify your data in any way.
-In most cases, we only ask for read-only access, unless that is not an available option.
+In most cases, we only ask for read-only access.

 We load data once when your account is first connected, and then periodically to keep your account up to date.
 When you disconnect an account, we also delete all of the associated data that was imported from that account.

-The following is a list of the services we integrate with and the data that can come from it:
+The following are some of the commonly used services we integrate with, and the data that can come from it:

 Runs, swims, walks, biking and other types of physical activity.
 The details we get include the start time, duration, pace, calories, etc. If available, we also load the latitude/longitude coordinates to plot it on a map.
 We also load your heart rate information if available.

 We sync with Withings to retreive bodyweight measurements taken with their wireless scales.
 We also load blood pressure and heart rates.
 If you use the Withings sleep tracker, we also load your sleep data.

 Moves, Fitbit, Apple Health

 We load your count of daily steps, and how far you ran, walked or climbed stairs.